 Emily Weiss focuses her primary practice on clients in the energy sector and has advised clients in other industries during government investigations.
-Within the energy sector, she has assisted in oil and gas litigation, including royalty disputes and other lease disputes, compliance in midstream operations, and defending a Fortune 50 energy company in a federal criminal investigation.
+Within the energy sector, she has assisted in oil and gas litigation, including royalty disputes, class actions, and other lease disputes; compliance in midstream operations; and defending a Fortune 50 energy company in a federal criminal investigation.
 Further, Ms. Weiss has advised multiple energy companies regarding various aspects of their oil and gas operations in West Virginia and Pennsylvania.

 Ms. Weiss has defended multiple energy companies in oil and gas royalty disputes in both state and federal courts, as well as in other challenges to lease terms and in property disputes.
 Ms. Weiss also represented an energy company in a local zoning dispute before the local authorities and on appeal to Pennsylvania state court.